-Notice that the LPA is no longer authorized to discharge stormwater associated with industrial activity under the Arizona Pollutant Discharge Elimination System program for the facility.
-A Notice of Termination must be submitted within 30 days after the covered discharges cease permanently or responsibility for the discharging facility (or group of facilities) is transferred.
+Notice that the LPA is no longer authorized to discharge stormwater associated with construction activity under the Arizona Pollutant Discharge Elimination System program for the project.
+A Notice of Termination must be submitted by all operators as stipulated in the Construction General Permit.